4.63.2 LB&I WIIC Practice Network Knowledge Management

 Authority

 1. LB&I’s organizational structure provides each practice area the flexibility necessary to meet the needs related to its area of expertise.
-While all practice areas will have some common responsibilities and activities, they will not all be structured or operate the same way.
+While all practice areas have some common responsibilities and activities, they are not all structured nor do they operate the same way.

-3. 31 USC 5314 directs the Secretary of the Treasury to require a U.S. person to keep records and/or file reports when making transactions or maintaining a relationship with a foreign financial agency.
-PNs serve a role in the enforcement of this legislation.
+3. 31 USC 5314 – Records and reports on foreign financial agency transactions, directs the Secretary of the Treasury to require a U.S. person to keep records and/or file reports (Financial Crimes Enforcement Network (FinCEN) Form 114, Report of Foreign Bank and Financial Accounts (FBAR)), when making transactions or maintaining a relationship with a foreign financial agency.
+PNs provide training, guidance, and case assistance regarding FBAR compliance.

 Roles and Responsibilities

-1. The Director, WIIC Practice Area is the executive responsible for the WIIC PN program.
+1. The Director of Field Operations, Exchange & Offshore Strategy is the executive responsible for the WEIIC PN program.

 2. The PN program manager provides high-level oversight and strategic direction for PN strategic issues, communicates broader LB&I strategies, and supervises frontline PN team managers.

-3. PN team managers supervise the technical specialists assigned to the PNs under their management.
+3. The PN team managers supervise the technical specialists assigned to the PNs under their management.
+See also, IRM 4.63.2.3, Practice Network Contributor Roles and Responsibilities.

-4. PN steering committees support their respective PN by serving as the primary "manager of knowledge" dedicated to the collection, organization, and sharing of the collective expertise of WIIC employees.
-Steering committees include the PN program manager, the PN team manager, the PN technical specialists, a team manager from the applicable field operation, SB/SE or LB&I Division Counsel, and Associate Chief Counsel International (ACCI).
+4. The PN steering committees support their respective PNs by serving as the primary "manager of knowledge" dedicated to the collection, organization, and sharing of the collective expertise of WEIIC employees.
+Steering committees may include the PN program manager, the PN team manager, the PN technical specialists, a representative from the applicable field operation, SB/SE and LB&I Division Counsel, and Associate Chief Counsel International (ACCI).
+See also, IRM 4.63.2.4, PN Steering Committees.

 Program Management and Review

-1. Program Reports: The PN program manager prepares periodic briefing reports for Director, WIIC, focusing on:
+1. Program Reports: The PN program manager prepares periodic briefing reports for Director, WEIIC, focusing on:

-The PN team managers report progress on their projects to the PN program manager.
-Steering committee members, such as the field representative or Counsel, provide briefings to practice network steering committees on emerging issues, training needs and make recommendations for network events.
+2. The PN team managers report progress on their projects to the PN program manager.
+Steering committee members, such as the field representative or Counsel, provide briefings to PN steering committees on emerging issues, training needs, and recommendations for network events.
 Issue teams provide periodic reports on their progress with their assigned issues to their respective steering committees, PN team managers and the PN program manager.

 1. Continuing professional education

-2. Practice units that are stored in the IRS Virtual Library
+2. Practice Units and other resources that are stored in the IRS Virtual Library

 3. Desk guides and other technical or procedural tools